MichaelG-B/Capstone_Project/README.md

 	- in the process of working on binning and cleaning data
 	- goal is to optimize and have ready by next Tuesday

+### Michael Beyer - Square Role

+- Worked on finding viable options other than Tableau for our project's visuals / dashboard
+	- installed Streamlit and created a python script that connected a local Streamlit server to our Postgres SQL database